David-Peede/BIOL1435/README.md

 ## Suggested Workflow

-When I started my PhD in 2020 I transitioned from a majority wet-lab environment to a completely dry-lab environment and did not have a strong statistical thinking background nor any experience coding in Python.
-Consequently, outside of developing a course for Brown University, a huge motivation for me was to create a set of materials for those just starting out in population genetics research.
+When I started my Ph.D. in 2020, I transitioned from a majority wet-lab to a completely dry-lab environment and did not have a strong statistical thinking background nor any experience coding in Python.
+Consequently, outside of developing a course for Brown University, a huge motivation for me was to create a set of materials for those starting out in population genetics research.
 For those who are not Brown University students taking BIOL 1435 below you will find a suggested outline for self-paced learning.
-If during your self-paced learning experience, you encounter unanswered questions or need any clarifications please submit a GitHub issue and I will try my best to address it in a timely fashion. __NOTE:__ This repository should viewed as a beginner's guide for those interested in theoretical aspects of and computational approaches in population genetics.
-Consequently, there are several important topics not covered in the material and the material tends to lean towards my broader interests.
+If, during your self-paced learning experience, you encounter unanswered questions or need any clarifications, please submit a GitHub issue, and I will try my best to address it in a timely fashion. **NOTE:** This repository should viewed as a beginner's guide for those interested in theoretical aspects of and computational approaches in population genetics.
+Consequently, several important topics in population genetics are not covered in the material, and the material tends to lean toward my broader interests.

 - Module 0: Python Programming
   - If you don't have experience coding in Python first work through the three Python tutorials.